 Now you are camera ready!
-Now that your makeup has been applied, the perfect outfit as been selected, it time for your professional headshot portrait.
+Now that your makeup has been applied, the perfect outfit as has been selected, it's time for your professional headshot portrait.
 These tips will help you achieve your best professional headshot.

 Has it been a while since your last professional headshot?
 Call me today at (213) 212-2251 or (571) 250-5073 to schedule your next professional headshot or visit the Contact page.

 Hello, I'm Tamieka, the owner of and photographer behind Tamieka Smith Photography a Los Angeles family photographer and Northern Virginia/National Archives Promotion Ceremony photographer in Torrance, CA. I am happy you came to visit the blog!
 I hope you find inspiration and helpful tips.
 In addition, to a peek into my life as a family photographer.